 Delivering a stronger, lower emissions power system for Australians

 The Energy Security Board, in collaboration with the market bodies is transitioning the national electricity market into a modern energy system fit to meet consumers’ evolving wants and needs.
 The post 2025 electricity market design addresses essential change in a world of expanding consumer choices, new technologies, and large-scale capital replacement as old thermal power stations leave the market.
 Reform is not an option.
 It’s something we simply must do.
 Without reform, we can’t achieve the full value that the renewables revolution offers for emissions reduction.

 The future course of energy investment and operation is at a turning point.
 The shift to new technologies and renewables is happening at speed and the need for reform is urgent as we lay the foundations for Australia’s new energy future.
-More consumers and producers are taking up those opportunities.
+More consumers and producers are taking up these opportunities.
 Just one example of consumer choices driving structural change is the rapid spread of rooftop solar, smart appliances and other distributed energy resources that are changing the face of the market.
 The shift to grid-scale renewables is equally important.
 Australia’s power system may well become the most decentralised in the world.

 The ESB proposed a suite of reforms to meet the needs of this transition.
 Energy Ministers have endorsed these reforms and have tasked ESB with their delivery.
 The ESB is now establishing a program of work to deliver these reforms, in consultation with consumer and industry representatives.
 Details of each relevant process within the program of work will be made available on this website shortly.